cogeotiff/rio-tiler/docs/readers.md

 `rio-tiler`'s  COGReader and STACReader are built from its abstract base classes (`AsyncBaseReader`, `BaseReader`, `MultiBandReader`, `MultiBaseReader`).
-Thoses Classes implements defaults interfaces which helps the integration in broder application.
+Those Classes implements defaults interfaces which helps the integration in broader application.
 To learn more about `rio-tiler`'s base classes see [Base classes and custom readers](advanced/custom_readers.md)

 ## rio_tiler.io.COGReader

 The `COGReader` is designed to work with simple raster datasets (e.g COG, GeoTIFF, ...).

-The class is derieved from the `rio_tiler.io.base.BaseReader` base class.
+The class is derived from the `rio_tiler.io.base.BaseReader` base class.
 ```python
 from rio_tiler.io import COGReader